vladiantio/resources/README.md

 - **[Browser Use](https://browser-use.com)**: Make websites accessible for AI agents.
 Extract interactive elements and automate browser interactions.
 - **[Convergence Proxy](https://proxy.convergence.ai/)**: It's a fully automated AI assistant for your daily tasks.

+### Alternatives to ChatGPT and DeepSeek

+- **[Copilot](https://copilot.microsoft.com/)**: An AI assistant from Microsoft.
+- **[Gemini](https://gemini.google.com/)**: An AI assistant from Google.
+- **[Claude](https://claude.ai/)**: An AI assistant from Anthropic.
+- **[Perplexity](https://www.perplexity.ai/)**: A free AI-powered answer engine that provides accurate, trusted, and real-time answers to any question.
+- **[Qwen](https://chat.qwenlm.ai/)**: Qwen Chat offers comprehensive functionality spanning chatbot, image and video understanding, image generation, document processing, web search integration, tool utilization, and artifacts.
+- **[Kimi](https://kimi.ai/)**: Kimi is a new-quality productivity tool for students and professionals.
+It helps you interpret academic papers, write code and debug, plan strategies, create novels, and translate in multiple languages.
+When you have questions, just ask Kimi, and it will solve all your problems with just one click.
+- **[Mistral LeChat](https://chat.mistral.ai/chat)**: Chat with Mistral AI's most advanced language models.

 ### Database

 - **[database.build](https://database.build)**: In-browser Postgres sandbox with AI assistance.